Search

 Level 2 Chimney Inspection Checklist

-It is important to know that the chimney sweep you hired is doing the inspection accurately.
-Therefore you need to know what to expect from a level 2 chimney inspection.
+It is important to know that the chimney sweep you hired does the inspection accurately.
+Therefore, you must know what to expect from a level 2 chimney inspection.

 Here’s a checklist to help you out: